GQME for Spin-Boson Model

 The total Hamiltonian for the spin-boson model can be written as:

 where \(\lvert D \rangle\) and \(\lvert A \rangle\) are the electronic donor state and acceptor state, respectively. \(\hat{\sigma}_z = \lvert D \rangle \langle D \rvert - \lvert A \rangle \langle A \rvert\), \(\hat{\sigma}_x = \lvert D \rangle \langle A \rvert + \lvert A \rangle \langle D \rvert\), \(2\epsilon\) is the reaction energy and \(\Gamma = V_{DA}\) is the electronic coupling between the donor and acceptor states.
-More details about the model can be found in What_is_TTFD.
+More details about the model can be found in Introduction to TT-TFD page.

 The initial state is assumed to be of the form